mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 SPARQL.
 [ClioPatria](http://www.semantic-web-journal.net/system/files/swj1074.pdf)
-is an in-memory RDF quad-store tightly coupled with SWI-Prolog by Jan Wielemaker the main author of SWI-Prolog [@WielemakerBHO15].
-SWI-Prolog is published under a BSD license and there exist even bindings for [ClioPatria and Python](http://wi.hwtk.de/WLP2018/Papers/WLP_2018_paper_4.pdf), for example, though the repo is not found yet.
-We think ClioPatria and SWI-Prolog are particularly useful for teaching and (in-memory) semantic web applications.
+is an in-memory RDF quad-store tightly coupled with SWI-Prolog by Jan Wielemaker, the main author of SWI-Prolog [@WielemakerBHO15].
+SWI-Prolog is published under a BSD license, and there even exist bindings for [ClioPatria and Python](http://wi.hwtk.de/WLP2018/Papers/WLP_2018_paper_4.pdf), for example, although we were unable to locate the source code.
+We think ClioPatria and SWI-Prolog are particularly useful for teaching, and for (in-memory) semantic web applications.
 SWI-Prolog comes with client libraries for SQL and SPARQL queries.